ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Preliminaries

 In order to verify the watermark for the given sequence $(y_1, \dots, y_T)$, we can simply recompute the green sets $G_i$ for every given token given the preceding context.
 This is fast as there is no need to access the original model.
-Finally, we perform an one-tailed statistical test that is based on determining how unlikely it is to observe the given number of green tokens, $\#_{\text{green}}$, in the entire sequence by chance.
-The null hypothesis here is that the observed number of green tokens is distributed according to an unbiased binomial distribution: $H_0: \#_{\text{green}} \sim \text{Binomial}(T, \gamma)$. $H_0$ is rejected for a sequence if its p-value exceeds a chosen threshold $\rho$.
+Finally, to verify the watermark, we perform a one-side (right-tailed) test assessing how unlikely it is to observe the given number of green tokens, $N_g = \#_{\text{green}}$, in the entire sequence by chance.
+The null hypothesis is that $N_g$ is distributed according to a binomial distribution: $H_0: N_g \sim \text{Binomial}(T, \gamma)$.
+We compute the right-tailed p-value $p = \text{Pr} (X \geq N_g)$ and reject $H_0$ for a sequence if its p-value $p$ is lower than a chosen threshold $\rho$.